 - What support are you giving your volunteers?

 - Training: think about how this can be delivered safely to groups of volunteers, for example using tools like Skype, Zoom or YouTube to do this online.
-More training videos can be found here
+Short videos for volunteers

 - Volunteers should have a named person as their main point of contact; this could be a volunteer supervising a team of others.
 These are uncertain times, and it is important that volunteers feel supported and listened to